Critical evaluation of reference charge radii and applications in mirror nuclei: Example applications of the predicted radii

 \subsection{Testing atomic many-body calculations}

-Optical isotope shift in Na have been measured a long time ago for a long chain of isotopes~\cite{1978-NaIS}.
-However, extracting $\delta r^2$ from these measurements has been highly difficult.
-This is because Na is both mono-isotopic, preventing muonic x-ray measurement in more than the stable isotope, and light - making the accuracy goal in its mass shift factor calculation highly challenging.

-Specifically, recent calculation of the IS factors of Na, combined with isotope shift measurements, returns $r_{21}=2.97(1)[6]\,$fm with uncertainty dominated by that of the mass shift factor calculation.
+Optical isotope shifts have been measured for a long chain of Na isotopes~\cite{1978-NaIS}.
+However, extracting $\delta r^2$ from these measurements has been challenging.
+This is because Na is both mono-isotopic, preventing muonic x-ray measurement in more than the stable isotope, and light - making the needed accuracy in calculating its mass-shift factor very stringent.
+Specifically, a recent calculation of the IS factors of Na, combined with isotope shift measurements, returned $r_{21}=2.97(1)[6]\,$fm with uncertainty dominated by that of the calculation of the mass shift factor~\cite{2022-NaMg}.
 This value is not accurate enough to be useful in the mirror fit.
-However, we can inverse this logic and use the fit results of Eq.~\ref{eq:fit} to get $r_{21}=3.029(7)\,$fm which agrees with the literature value but enjoys an uncertainty smaller by an order of magnitude.
-Combining the reference radius $r_{23}=2.992(6)\,$fm from table~\ref{tab:rad} returns the MS difference $\delta r^2_{23,21}=0.22(5)\,$fm$^2$.
+However, we can inverse this logic and use Eq.~(\ref{eq:fit}) to get $r_{21}=3.029(7)\,$fm which agrees with the literature value but enjoys an uncertainty smaller by an order of magnitude.
+Combining the reference radius $r_{23}=2.992(6)\,$fm from Tab.~\ref{tab:rad} returns the MS difference $\delta r^2_{23,21}=0.22(5)\,$fm$^2$.
 It is much more accurate, and in agreement with $\delta r^2_{23,21}=-0.13(5)[34]\,$fm$^2$ given in~\cite{2022-NaMg}.

-Armed with one MS radius difference in the Na chain, we can now calibrate its entirety using the calculated FS factor, which is considered reliable~\cite{2022-NaMg}.
-Employing Eq.~\ref{eq:IS} with $\delta r^2_{23,21}=0.22(5)\,$fm$^2$ and $F=-39.3(3)\,$MHz/fm$^2$ returns $K_{D1}=384.7(6)\,$GHz\,u, with uncertainty equally from experiment and $\delta r^2_{23,21}$.
-The extracted radii of the chain based on these values, along with their mirror partner values, are given in table~\ref{tab:mirr}.
+Armed with one MS radius difference in the Na chain, I can now calibrate its entirety using the calculated FS factor, which is considered reliable~\cite{2022-NaMg}.
+Employing Eq.~(\ref{eq:IS}) with $\delta r^2_{23,21}=0.22(5)\,$fm$^2$ and $F=-39.3(3)\,$MHz/fm$^2$ returns $K_{D1}=384.7(6)\,$GHz\,u.
 This MS factor agrees with, and is more accurate than, that which is calculated with relativistic coupled cluster method $K_{D1}=388(3)\,$GHz\,u~\cite{2022-NaMg}.
 It thus sets a benchmark for the next generation calculations~\cite{2024-review}.
 The mass shift also agrees with a semi-empirical estimation based on a combination of matter radii and calculated neutron skins $K_{D1}=384.0(1.3)$~\cite{2022-NaMg}.
+Half of the uncertainty in $K_{D1}$ is from $\delta r^2_{23,21}$, in turn stemming from the absolute radii of $^{20}$Ne and $^{23}$Na, and the other half is from the $D_1$ line optical isotope shift measurement in $^{21,23}$Na.
+A more precise measurement of this isotope shift would increase the accuracy of $K_{D1}$ and so the radii of the entire Na chain.
+The extracted radii of the chain based on these values, along with their mirror partner values, are given in Tab.~\ref{tab:mirr}.